DakshDev/personal-portfolio/reminder.md

-border-raduis size is md only in whole portfolio
+border-raduis size is md in whole portfolio